In this Episode of Safeti School, we take a look at the 5 Steps of Risk Assessment.

-We like to make communication easier for you, so if you found this podcast helpful make sure, to share it with your workforce or your team as a toolbox talk or safety moment!
+Over here at Safeti, we like to make communication easier for you!
+If you found this podcast helpful, make sure to share it with your workforce or your team as a toolbox talk or safety moment.

 Step 1: Determine the key Hazards